 The Company has also included in this Annual Report "gross managed premiums written" and "managed catastrophe premiums."
 "Gross managed premiums written" differs from gross premiums written, which the Company believes is the most directly comparable GAAP measure, due to the inclusion of premiums written on behalf of the Company's joint venture, Top Layer Reinsurance Ltd. ("Top Layer Re"), which is accounted for under the equity method of accounting.
 "Managed catastrophe premiums" is defined as gross catastrophe premiums written by Renaissance Reinsurance Ltd. and its related joint ventures, excluding catastrophe premiums assumed from the Company's Insurance segment.
-"Managed catastrophe premiums" differ from total catastrophe unit premiums, which the Company believes is the most directly comparable GAAP measure, due to the inclusion of catastrophe premiums written on behalf of the Company's loint venture Top Layer Re, which is accounted for under the equity method of accounting, the inclusion of catastrophe premiums written on behalf of the Company's Isloyd's segment, and the exclusion of catastrophe premiums assumed from the Company's Insurance segment.
+"Managed catastrophe premiums" differ from total catastrophe unit premiums, which the Company believes is the most directly comparable GAAP measure, due to the inclusion of catastrophe premiums written on behalf of the Company's joint venture Top Layer Re, which is accounted for under the equity method of accounting, the inclusion of catastrophe premiums written on behalf of the Company's Insurance segment.
 The Company's management believes "gross managed premiums written" and "managed catastrophe premiums" are useful to investors and other interested parties because they provide a measure of total gross premiums written and total catastrophe reinsurance premiums assumed by the Company through its consolidated subsidiaries and related joint ventures.
-The following is a reconciliation of 1) total catastrophe unit premiums to managed catastrophe premiums and 2) gross premiums written to gross managed premiums written:
+The following is a reconciliation of 1) total catastrophe unit premiums written to gross managed premiums written:

-Year Ended December 31 (in thousands of U.S. dollars) 2011 2010 2009 Total catastrophe unit premiums \$1,177,296 \$994,233 \$1,096,449 Catastrophe premiums written on behalf of our joint venture, Top Layer Re 55,483 47,546 51,974 Catastrophe premiums written in the Lloyd's segment 27,943 14,724 Catastrophe premiums assumed from the Insurance segment - (9,481) (12,650) Total managed catastrophe premiums \$1,260,722 \$1,047,022 \$1,135,773 Gross premiums written \$1,434,976 \$1,165,295 \$1,228,881 Catastrophe premiums written on behalf of our joint venture, Top Layer Re 55,483 47,546 51,974 Gross managed premiums written \$1,490,459 \$1,212,841 \$1,280,855
+Year Ended December 3 (in thousands of U.S. dollars) 2011 2010 2009 Total catastrophe unit premiums \$1,177,296 \$994,233 \$1,096,449 Catastrophe premiums written on behalf of our joint venture, Top Layer Re 55,483 47,546 51,974 Catastrophe premiums written in the Lloyd's segment 27,943 14,724 - Catastrophe premiums assumed from the Insurance segment - (9,481) (12,650 Total managed catastrophe premiums \$1,260,722 \$1,047,022 \$1,135,773 Gross premiums written \$1,434,976 \$1,165,295 \$1,228,881 Catastrophe premiums written on behalf of our joint venture, Top Layer Re 55,483 47,546 51,974 Gross managed premiums written \$1,490,459 \$1,212,841 \$1,280,855

-The Company has also included in this Annual Report "tangible book value per common share" and "tangible book value per common share plus accumulated dividends."
-"Tangible book value per common share is defined as book value per common share excluding goodwill and intangible assets; "tangible book value per common share excluding goodwill and intangible assets, plus accumulated dividends.
-"Tangible book value per common share, which the Company believes is the most directly comparable GAAP measure, due to the exclusion of goodwill and intangible assets.
-"Tangible book value per common share, which the Company believes is the most directly comparable GAAP measure, due to the exclusion of goodwill and intangible assets.
-"Tangible book value per common share, which the Company believes is the most directly comparable GAAP measure, due to the exclusion of goodwill and intangible assets and the inclusion of accumulated dividends.
-The Company's management believes "tangible book value per common share" and "tangible book value per common share plus accumulated dividends" are useful to investors because they provide a more accurate measure of the realizable value of shareholder returns, excluding the impact of goodwill and intangible assets.
+The Company has also included in this Annual Report 'tangible book value per common share' and 'tangible book value per common share plus accumulated dividends."
+Tangible book value per common share is defined as book value per common share excluding goodwill and intangible assets; 'tangible book value per common share excluding goodwill and intangible assets, plus accumulated dividends.
+Tangible book value per common share' differs from book value per common share, which the Company believes is the most directly comparable GAAP measure, due to the exclusion of goodwill and intangible assets.
+Tangible book value per common share plus accumulated dividends' differs from book value per common share, which the Company believes is the most directly comparable GAAP measure, due to the exclusion of goodwill and intangible assets and the inclusion of accumulated dividends.
+The Company's management believes 'tangible book value per common share' and 'tangible book value per common share plus accumulated dividends' are useful to investors because they provide a more accurate measure of the realizable value of shareholder returns, excluding the impact of goodwill and intangible assets.
 The following is a reconciliation of book value per common share to tangible book value per common share and tangible book value per common share plus accumulated dividends: